laripinneiro/the-complete-javascript-course/section-01/readme.md

 | Equal | Not Equal | Strict Equal | Strict not Equal | Greater Than | Greater Than or Equal | Less Than | Less Than or Equal |
 | :---: | :-------: | :----------: | :--------------: | :----------: | :-------------------: | :-------: | :----------------: |
 |  ==   |    !=     |     ===      |       !==        |      >       |          >=           |     <     |         <=         |

+## Operator Precedence

+When we write an expression with different operators, JS will not necessarily execute it in the order.
+To know all about operator precedence, **[click this MDN content link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)**